 Flyer design for concert story

 In keeping with the band’s earthy vibe, I chose a stock photo of a mysterious female walking in a field surrounded by woods.
 I first reduced the colors to black and white.
-Then, I cut out the figure to separate it from the nature scene in the background.
+Then, I cut out the figure to separate it from the background.
 I did this so I could color her in a separate tone from the rest of the image.

 I only slightly toned the central figure in a faint creamy yellow.
 Next, I gave her a nuanced glow to create an otherworldly effect.
 I colored the wooded background in shades of rusty orange and red.
 I was careful not to make the background too bright and overpower the text in the foreground.
 Finally, I added a faded black overlay and inner shadow.
 Because of this, the image retains a dreary, blurry feel, not unlike one of my favorite horror films, The Ring.